-Scenario 3 reflects the actual funding available.
+Scenario 3 is a reflection of the actual funding available.
 The difference between Scenario 2 and Scenario 3 represents "what we can't do".
 The discussion about this "gap" will lead us into a much better informed community discussion about what are achievable and acceptable service levels, as well as giving a focus on managing risk.